5-HT7 receptor: Variants

 Three splice variants have been identified in humans (designated h5-HT_{7(a)}, h5-HT_{7(b)}, and h5-HT_{7(d)}), which encode receptors that differ in their carboxy terminals.
 The h5-HT_{7(a)} is the full length receptor (445 amino acids), while the h5-HT_{7(b)} is truncated at amino acid 432 due to alternative splice donor site.
 The h5-HT_{7(d)} is a distinct isoform of the receptor: the retention of an exon cassette in the region encoding the carboxyl terminal results a 479-amino acid receptor with a c-terminus markedly different from the h5-HT_{7(a)}.
 A 5-HT_{7(c)} splice variant is detectable in rat tissue but is not expressed in humans.
 Conversely, rats do not express a splice variant homologous to the h5-HT_{7(d)}, as the rat 5-HT_{7} gene lacks the exon necessary to encode this isoform.
 Drug binding affinities are similar across the three human splice variants; however, inverse agonist efficacies appear to differ between the splice variants.

 Discovery

 In 1983, evidence for a 5-HT_{1}-like receptor was first found.
 Ten years later, 5-HT_{7} receptor was cloned and characterized.
 It has since become clear that the receptor described in 1983 is 5-HT_{7}.

 Ligands

 Numerous orthosteric ligands of moderate to high affinity are known.
-Signaling biased ligands were discovered and developed in 2018.
+Functionally selective ligands have been discovered and developed.